MLOps-BlueBikes/PedalPulse/Bias/README.md

 **Conclusion**
 The analysis confirmed that model accuracy can significantly vary when focusing on specific data slices and under noisy conditions.
 This highlights the importance of bias evaluation and robust training data for improved model reliability.

+## 5. Results and Observations
+- **Improvement in Model Performance**:
+  The decision tree model showed enhanced performance on the least frequent station subset due to the sampling strategy, improving from 86% to 91% accuracy.
+- **Insights**:
+  The use of a decision tree helped capture station-specific variations better than the initial linear regression, demonstrating its suitability for this dataset.